gepallas/Data_Analysis_2_Investigate_Imdb_Movies_Dataset/README.md

 # Investigate Imdb Movies Dataset
-This project has been completed as part of the [Udacity's Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) program requirements.
+This project has been completed as part of the [Udacity's Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) requirements.

 ## Overview
 The imdb movies dataset has been analyzed and an exploratory analysis has been performed.

 - First, a data screening has been performed and research questions have been identified.

-- Secondly, data have been cleaned and relevant variables to answer the research questions have been selected.
+- Secondly, the data have been cleaned and relevant variables to answer the research questions have been selected.

 - Then, an exploratory data analysis (EDA) has been performed to identify correlations between variables and revenues and profits.

-- Finally, detailed visulizations present the findings.
+- Finally, detailed visulizations present the findings, and conclusions and limitations are discussed.

 Research questions that have been explored: